iollmann/Polymorphism/README.md

 With publicly facing vtbls (virtual function tables) like this a lot more becomes possible like having an object magically change class on the fly.
 Whether or not this is a good idea is another matter.
-It is a little inconvenient to use.
+The design is a little inconvenient to use.
 You can see the effort the C++ committee went through to clean that up, and why various bits work the way they do.

 ## Bugs